SeppNel/CemuShake/README.md

 # CemuShake
-Linux app to simulate a shake motion input with a standar controller using the cemuhook protocol.
+Linux app to simulate a shake motion input with a standard controller using the cemuhook protocol.

 Anything that uses the cemuhook (dsu) protocol should be compatible with this, if it lets you map a standard controller alongside this.

 The main purpose for the development for this tool was to do motion exclusive throws in Mario Odyssey (Ryujinx).

 # Usage
-Configure your client (Ryujinx, Dolphin, etc...) like any other dsu client, with your ip and port 26760.
+Configure your client (Ryujinx, Dolphin, etc...) like any other dsu client, with your ip and port 26760, or set up a custom port in the config file.
 Turn on controller first, open CemuShake and open your client.
 It should work.

+By default RB (R1) is a shake with no gyro, to change this see the configuration section below.

 ## Configuration
 You can configure the actions and some stuff creating a yaml config file in your home folder.
 It should be in `$HOME/.config/CemuShake.yml`